Okay, it’s time for my annual post on how to navigate your way to C2E2 at McCormick Place.

 - The #1 and #4 buses also runs along Michigan, but only on Michigan Avenue.
 It does not go to the convention center.
 You’ll have to walk two blocks along 23rd Street, then through the West Building, or transfer to the #3 or #21.
 [This is a good hack if you need a bus but don’t want to deal with the crush hour… Walk through the West Building and exit at Indiana Avenue.
 Walk one more block to Michigan Avenue, and catch a bus there.
 There’s also a Burger King there if you need a quick, cheap, eat.]

 If you’re coming from downtown, catch the #3 and do some sightseeing.
 As always, ask the bus driver if the bus is headed to McCormick.
 Cross the street and look for the giant C2E2 sign.

-4) The shuttle.
-C2E2 is sponsoring shuttle buses!
+(but I’m having trouble finding the info.)
 Information is available at the convention, as well as the Concierge desk in the South Hall.
 If shuttles use the exclusive busway, travel times will be faster than regular surface traffic.
 Hotel shuttles are located on Level One of the South Hall, near the ballroom, behind the concierge desk.
-Buses run every 25-30 minutes.

 Here’s the word from C2E2: